DataDog/integrations-extras/moovingon_ai/README.md

 # moovingon.ai

 ## Overview
-[moovingon.ai][1] offers a platform to help organizations manage their 24/7 operations using automated processes and centralized monitoring management.
-The platform includes alert aggregation and correlation, automatically linked with runbooks and an analytics engine for reports and dashboards.

-This integration will enable you to:

-1. **Streamline Alert Management**: Easily generate alerts to moovingon.ai, automating necessary steps for swift issue resolution.
+[moovingon.ai][1] is a platform for cloud operations and NOC management.
+It consolidates alerts across your observability suite and associates them with automated runbooks for alert and incident remediation.
+By integrating this, you can utilize the power of Datadog and moovingon.ai for efficient, automated incident management.

+moovingon.ai uses Datadog’s monitors, logs, and event data for alert correlation and aggregation.
+Key features of this integration include:

+1. **Focused Alert Management**: Bring all your Datadog alerts together in moovinon.ai easy-to-view dashboard, giving you simple control and clear visibility.
-2. **Comprehensive Tracking**: Transmit every action performed in moovingon.ai to Datadog events, establishing clear timeline between monitoring data and remediation efforts within Datadog.
+2. **Comprehensive incident management**: Log all remediation actions performed in moovingon.ai in Datadog events for compliance and remediation clarity.
-3. **Dashboard Access**: Access a centralized dashboard for holistic oversight and analysis of your alerts, remediation processes, and monitoring activities.
+3. **Extensive Analysis**: Utilize the analytics provided by moovingon.ai to derive insights from Datadog alerts.
+This assists in proactive decision-making and trend analysis.

 ## Setup